Crio-Bytes/Miscellaneous/Linear Regression with Regularization/README.md

 These libraries form the basis of any Machine Learnig Project or Algorithm.

+Along with this, we will be using **Jupyter Notebooks** as our working environment.
+So make sure you have it configured for your pc or laptop.
+You can have a look at the installation instructions [here](https://test-jupyter.readthedocs.io/en/latest/install.html).

+Now, you are ready for this exciting micro-byte!

 ## Activities

 **Note:** Remember to go through the additional material provided in the activities to have a more thorough understanding of the underlying concepts.